 Name of Veterinary Surgeon:

 Name of Veterinary Practice:

 Confirm pup's weight on arrival: kg

 BEFORE HANDLING

 Demeanour:

 Hydration (look for wet patches around the eyes):

 Respiratory rate (take over 2 minutes): Normal: 5-15 bpm

 Respiratory pattern (continuous or

 intermittent?): Any coughing/sneezing?

 Any coughing/sneezing?

 WHEN HANDLING

 Confirm sex: Male: Female:

 Temperature (push thermometer 2 2 inches in

 for accurate reading):

 Normal: 36.2-37.5 °C

 Is there an umbilical remnant/ sigr ns of

-omphalitis:
+omphalitis: -

 Lung auscultation:

 Heart murmur detected?

 Any nasal discharge?

 Any aural discharge?

 Left eye (check with fluorescein)

 Right eye (check with fluorescein)

-Mucous membrane colour and CRT:
+Mucous membrane colour and CR Т:

 Please tick if any of the following are present: Muzzle swelling Wounds around lips/face Hard palate ulceration

 Describe in more detail (please include any other oral lesions):

-Please describe any other injuries the pup has on the rest of its body
+Please describe any other injuries the pup

+has on the rest of its body

 Describe any faeces passed

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Please note if any parasitic worms are

 observed (gastrointestinal or lungworm)

 Any other observations?

+IF Whole hady (side on) Whale body (from above)

 If not already obtained, please take photos: Whole body (side on) ☐ Facial/oral lesions Whole body (from above)

+Tucial, or at lesions

+A cover letter providing further informatio n for veterinary surgeons (i ncluding case management and

+the sampling protocol) ca n be found at the end of th is document

 Section C: Outcome and sampling

-Outcome for pup after assessment: Sent for rehabilitation ☐ Euthanased ☐
+Outcome for pup after assessment: Sent for rehabilitation Euthanased

 Died ☐ Other (please detail) ☐

 If sent for rehabilitation, which

 facility were they sent to?:

 If the pup was euthanased/died, Biopsies in formalin

 were samples collected?
 Biopsies in alcohol

 Plain swab

 No samples collected

 If the pup was euthanased/died, Yes- views taken included: DV skull Right lateral skull

 were radiographs of the head Left lateral skull Intraoral projection of nasal cavity

 obtained?